 In this section, we consider encompassing tests for the ES.
 For absolutely continuous distributions $F_t$, the ES is formally defined as

 where $Q_{t,\alpha}(Y_{t+1})$ denotes the conditional $\alpha$-quantile of $Y_{t+1}$ given $\mathcal{F}_t$.
-As discussed in the previous section, the main ingredient of forecast encompassing tests is the specification of the underlying loss function, which has to be associated with the risk measures (or functionals) we consider forecasts for.
-As such loss functions do not exist for the ES stand-alone, we utilize a strictly consistent joint loss function for the pair consisting of the ES and the VaR of \cite{Fissler2016}, given by
+As discussed in the previous section, the main ingredient of forecast encompassing tests is the specification of the underlying loss function, which has to be associated with the risk measures we consider forecasts for.
+As such loss functions do not exist for the ES stand-alone, we utilize a strictly consistent joint loss function for the pair consisting of the ES and the VaR, given by \cite{Fissler2016} as

-As this loss function exhibits the desirable property to be homogeneous of order zero, it is often denoted by the FZ0-loss function, see e.g. \cite{Patton2019}.
+where the arguments $Y$, $q_\alpha$ and $e_\alpha$ denote the return realization, the quantile and the ES respectively.
+As this loss function exhibits the desirable property of having loss differences which are homogeneous of order zero, it is often denoted as the FZ0-loss function, see e.g. \cite{Patton2019}.
 While there exist infinitely many strictly consistent loss functions for the pair VaR and ES, the recent literature seems to agree upon this choice: \cite{DimiBayer2019} find that it exhibits a stable numerical performance in M-estimation and empirically yields relatively efficient parameter estimates. \cite{Nolde2017} discuss the desirable property of homogeneity of these loss functions and \cite{Patton2019}, \cite{BayerDimi2019} and \cite{Taylor2019} use this loss function to estimate dynamic ES models.